Home » crafts » Easy Handmade Clay Mushroom Ornaments You Can DIY

 When the acrylic paint is dry, now is a great time to add you small eye hook in the top.
 The clay is soft enough that they screw right in.
 If you want additional reinforcement, add a few drops of white craft glue to the screw part before hand.

-Tip: To make air dry clay mushrooms to add to other kinds of decor, omit the eye hook and use a toothpick in the base.
+A few recommendations: To make air dry clay mushrooms to add to other kinds of decor, omit the eye hook and use a toothpick in the base.
 They can be placed in dry floral foam or other dry arrangements.
+Also, make sure your clay is completely dry before painting.
+Store in a cool, dry place to use from year to year.

 Add paint dots with the top of a pencil eraser to the mushrooom cap

 To add the typical “forest mushroom” look, I added a few drops of white craft glue to the top to make dots.
 I found it was very easy to do using a pencil eraser dipped in paint.
-After the top dried, you can add a bit of glitz to them.
+After the top dried, you can add a bit of glitz and texture by adding glitter.
 Brush glue around the bottom of the stem with a paintbrush and then sprinkle glitter all around the bottom for a little sparkle.
+If adding more glitter it’s better to work in layers instead of trying to add too much at once.

 Dip the base of the mushroom in glitter

 After the glitter dries, shake off the excess.
-You can hang your mushrooms from a pretty ribbon or piece of twin by creating a loop with a knot in the top and hang on your tree.
-Mushrooms are also great year round decor too and you can make some to use in your spring decor as well!
+You can hang your mushrooms from a pretty ribbon or piece of twin by creating a loop with a knot in the top and hang on your tree or create a present topper.
+Mushrooms are also great year round decor too and you can make some to use in your spring decor as well, like these crepe paper mushrooms.

 Handmde clay mushrooms for Christmas ornaments

-If you loved these easy handmade clay mushroom ornaments you can DIY here are more Christmas ornaments ideas such as how to make these rustic modern glitter ornaments , or learn how to make hanging snowglobe ornaments.
+I hope your mushroom ornaments bring you some good fortune on your tree!
+If you loved these easy handmade clay mushroom ornaments you can DIY here are more Christmas ornaments ideas and inspiration such as how to make these rustic modern glitter ornaments , or learn how to make hanging snowglobe ornaments.

 Jen signature